fluteds/batch/readme.md

 Clean Cache/Space

 - Delete Outlook Cache - Opens Outlooks `localdata` then deletes the Internet Calendars
-- Delete Search - Deletes All File Explorer Search History
+- Delete Search - Deletes all File Explorer search history

 Function

+These are functional scripts, like quality of life, used for PC maintenance and fixing errors.

 - List - Lists Current Directory Contents
-- Make - Creates a Directory and Moves Into It
+- Make - Creates a Directory and moves into it
 - Remove - Remove Files or Directories
 - New - Create New Files
-- Flush Wifi - Lists All Wifi Devices and Flushes Them to Fix Wifi Errors
+- Flush Wifi - Lists all Wifi Devices and flushes them to fix Wifi errors
-- Cmd -  Opens a Command Prompt if You Don't Have Access to the Run Window
+- Cmd -  Opens a Command Prompt if you don't have access to the Run Window
 - Sync Time - Synchronize Time on Local Computer Using W32tm
 - Volume - AHK script that changes the current volume using `Shift` `+` Numkeys `+` and `-`
 - Trash - AHK script that empties the recycle bin using `Win` `+` `Del`